 - Auto loans for veterans, including those loaned by the United Services Automobile Association (USAA)

 Though you could do this process yourself or hire an attorney, most people begin the process, you may wish to seek out a settlement firm to help you negotiate your debts.
 Choose a reputable firm that does not charge excessive fees.
 The settlement firm will walk you through the process from there and answer any questions that may arise.

 A credit counselor from the firm will speak with you about your financial standing and history, and then help set up a game plan.
 From there, the counselor will instruct you to set aside a certain amount of money each month, in accordance with the plan you’ve agreed upon.

 After you’ve reached a set amount of savings, your counselor will contact your creditors to begin negotiations.
 The goal of this is to convince your creditors to accept less than the full amount you owe and dismiss the remainder of your debt.
-Once you complete this transaction, creditors consider your debt to be paid in full, and you do not owe any more money for that debt.
+Once you complete this transaction, creditors consider your debt to be paid, and you do not owe any more money for that debt.

 You also have debt settlement options through the Department of Veterans Affairs (VA).
 If you have a VA debt – because of a home loan guaranty, education loan or accidental overpayment of benefits – you might be eligible for a VA Loan Compromise through the Department of Veteran Affairs.
 This is similar to a settlement but does not require the help of an outside firm.